 Program $\eqref{eq:qcp}$ is solved by applying a Douglas-Rachford splitting to a homogeneous embedding of the QCP as described in \citet{Odono2020}.
 Specifically, we define the convex cone $\mathcal{C} = \mathbb{R}^{d_z} \times \mathcal{K}^* $ and denote:

-where $ \bI_{\bz}$ denotes the identity matrix of same dimension as $\bz$. \citet{Odono2020} demonstrate that a direct application of operator splitting produces the following procedure; from any initial $\bu_0$ and $\bv_0$ then the following iterations converge to the optimal $\bzeta^*$ (if it exists):
+where $ \bI_{\bz}$ denotes the identity matrix of same dimension as $\bz$. \citet{Odono2020} demonstrates that a direct application of operator splitting produces the following procedure; from any initial $\bu^0$ and $\bv^0$ then the following iterations converge to the optimal $\bzeta^*$ (if it exists):

-where $\Pi_{\mathcal{C}}$ denotes the euclidean projection operator onto the set $\mathcal{C}$.
+where $\Pi_{\mathcal{C}}$ denotes the Euclidean projection operator onto the set $\mathcal{C}$.

-We follow \citet{Butler2021ADMM} and recast the iterative procedure $\eqref{eq:dr}$ as a fixed-point iteration over variable $\bw^k = \tilde{\bu}^{k+1} - \bv^k$.
-We then apply the {\textit{implicit function theorem}} \citep{Dontchev2009} to the fixed-point iteration in order to derive an efficient scheme for computing the required gradients.
+We recast the iterative procedure $\eqref{eq:dr}$ as a fixed-point iteration over variable $\bw^k = \tilde{\bu}^{k+1} - \bv^k$ and apply the {\textit{implicit function theorem}} \citep{Dontchev2009} to compute the required gradients.
 We begin with the following proposition.
-Note that all proofs are available in the Appendix.
+Note that all proofs are available in the Supplementary Material report.

 \begin{prop} Let $\bw^k = \tilde{\bu}^{k+1} - \bv^k$ and define $F \colon \mathbb{R}^{d_z + d_y} \times \mathbb{R}^{d_\theta} \to \mathbb{R}^{d_z + d_y}$.
 Then the iterations in Equation $\eqref{eq:dr}$ can be cast as a fixed-point iteration of the form $F(\bw,\btheta) = \bw$ given by: